PT. III – Say Goodbye To Formica!!!

 There are some gorgeous options out there when it comes to countertops.
 The natural beauty of stone.
 The maintenance-free enjoyment of solid surface.
 There are even some nice colors and styles to choose from in the world of formica.
 Then there was our countertop.
 The cream color is actually a blend of several different colors.
-There are swirls of antique white, ocher, and parchment with whisps of bile yellow and the subtle undertones of a very light mole brown.
+There are swirls of antique white, ocher, and parchment with whisps of bile yellow and the subtle undertones of a very light melanoma brown.
 Over the years, the countertop sagged with age.
 Thankfully, it sagged in the middle.
 So when things (eggs, etc.) rolled away from you, at least it rolled to the middle and not off the edge and onto the floor or our feet.
 With the countertop, came a porcelain overlay double sink.
 Double the bowls, half the usefulness, as I would say.
 A couple of plates and a pot, and the sink is stuffed.
 I guess it did force us to stay on top of the dishes.
 Like just about everything in this house, the sink and countertop were original.
-24 years old.
-Sinks that age have their own version of osteoporosis.
+Sinks of a certain age have their own version of osteoporosis.
 The edges become chipped and flakey and can become quite dangerous.
 For the life of me, I can’t understand how no one sliced off a finger on those little piranha-like shards when wiping down the counter and sink.
 No question that this tired old pair had to go the way of Bevis & Butthead.
 Not really sure why anyone liked them in the first place, but they had a good run.
 Now just go away.

 Please welcome to the makeover party Stacey & Mark Ducharme of Coastal-N-Counters in Mashpee.
 Their showroom is packed with choices for solid surface countertops.
 They carry the full line of Corian, SileStone, CeasarStone, and Zodiac.
 Thank God Stacey was there to walk us through all the options.
 It’d be a major case of analysis paralysis without her.
 Actually, she told us what style and color we were getting.
 We’d had them over for a friendly dinner (also so she could get a look at the space), and she pronounced that “Rosemary” would be our color of Corian.